Conditions We Treat

 Neurofeedback can help by resetting the regulatory mechanisms necessary for deep and restful sleep.
 After a qEEG, Neurofeedback protocols can be determined to help your brain waves become better regulated.
 An assessment a of other factors in your life that can contribute to disturbed sleep will also be done.
 Perhaps diet and activity changes need to be added.
-With Neurofeedback, through repetition and reinforcement, your brain becomes better modulated and your sleep greatly improves.
+With Neurofeedback, through repetition and reinforcement, your brain can better modulate and your sleep can greatly improve.

 Research shows that Neurofeedback can reduce symptoms traditionally associated with Autism Spectrum Disorder.
 Some behavior changes noted in the literature include initiation of touch, better focusing and attentiveness, more tolerance for change and a improved comfortability in their own skin.

 An early pioneer of Neurofeedback, Susan Othmer, writes about autism as a mixture of both brain function and emotional effects.
 She points out that, as a result of this blend, a general over activation of the brain occurs that is very responsive to Neurofeedback.
 She relates that the brain stays in the “fight or flight" mode and by using Neurofeedback to calm things, there is easier emotional regulation as well as better internal communication of the brain.
-This all sounds very technical and, in simplified form, to get the different parts of the brain communicating better at a more moderate pacing should create positive processing changes and improvements in emotional states.
+Helping the different parts of the brain communicating better at a more moderate pacing should create positive processing changes and improvements in emotional states.

 Neurofeedback, through repetition and reinforcement, works to help the brain produce healthier brain wave patterns.
-This, in turn, translates into change in the person.
+This, in turn, can translate into change in the person.

 Traumatic Brain Injury